thoni56/c-xrefactory/README.md

-# C-xrefactory - A refactoring tool for C and Emacs
+# C-xrefactory - A refactoring tool for C/Java and Emacs

 Once apon a time there was [http://www.xref.sk](http://www.xref.sk), a site promoting possibly the worlds first refactoring browser to cross